The prospect of watching Star Trek in order would be daunting for even the most decorated of starship captains.

 Star Trek's alternate 'Kelvin' timeline explained

-In 2009's Star Trek movie directed by JJ Abrams, Old Spock tries to save Romulus from a supernova, inadvertently creates a black hole while doing so, and gets pulled into the past, along with Romulan mining vessel the Narada.
+In 2009's Star Trek movie directed by JJ Abrams, Spock Prime tries to save Romulus from a supernova, inadvertently creates a black hole while doing so, and gets pulled into the past, along with Romulan mining vessel the Narada.
 Once there, the Narada attacks the USS Kelvin on the day James T Kirk is born.
 The ship is destroyed as Kirk's father, George, sacrifices himself to save the rest of the crew.

 When all that happens, the alternative ‘Kelvin’ timeline is created, with events unfolding in parallel (but with remarkable similarity) to the original Prime timeline.